 Use your router’s online interface

 This is a relatively simple (and free) way to get an idea of who’s using your network.
-You can log into your router to see the most up-to-date information to see which devices are connected.
+Log into your router to see the most up-to-date information about which devices are connected.
 Most models will support this as it’s a pretty universal feature.

 First, you’ll need your computer’s IP address.
 Tap or click here to learn how to find it.